AguaClara/String-Digester/TricklingFilter_Final_Report.md

 In the team’s initial research, extensive information has been gathered on the operational difficulties, the kinetics, and typical design parameters of trickling filters.
 Many of the issues plant operators encounter with trickling filters, like clogging and ponding, lack of moisture in parts of the filter, and generally inefficiency of the filter can be addressed by improving two aspects of the filter: the filter media itself and the distribution system.
 The BOD kinetic model also supports improving the filter media to increase the specific surface area, using alternative materials instead of the traditional rocks or gravel.
 The team’s research on nitrogen kinetics adds a need for proper aeration of the filter to the list of considerations when designing a new filter media.

 The lack of available information and limited research on some aspects of the kinetic model, $k_{20}$ values for example, motivate the team to potentially do lab tests and calculate $k_{20}$ values for various media and try to find a more standardized model than what is found in the existing literature.
-Similarly, the team is working on a test to address the assumption made by the current kinetic model that the entire volume of the filter is being used by looking at the flow distribution.
+Similarly, the team flow mapping test attempted to address and challenge the assumption made by the current kinetic model that the entire volume of the filter is being used by looking at the flow distribution.

 Preliminary research was driven primarily by industry research, however, it is expected than many of the established parameters will be subject to change as a result of independent research efforts.
-The findings of the team's experiments will be intended to characterize a trickling filter system absent of mechanical components and with higher filter media utilization.
-By the conclusion of this team's work, a vast majority of the gaps in literature will be filled with conclusive empirical data to serve as a model for wastewater plants in resource-scarce locations in addition to modifying the faults in industry around the world.
+The findings of the team's experiments are intended to characterize a trickling filter system absent of mechanical components and with higher filter media utilization.
+By the conclusion of this team's work, a vast majority of the gaps in literature should be filled with conclusive empirical data to serve as a model for wastewater plants in resource-scarce locations in addition to modifying the faults in industry around the world.

 The team fabricated the bench top model for flow mapping and conducted tests to determine the distribution of flow in trickling filters with small rock and marble media.
 The preliminary results from these tests were confusing, as almost all water was running down the side of the tube instead of through the media.
 The second phase of testing yielded usable results.
 From this experiment, the team believes that a uniform packing material is better than a random material.
 It yields consistent results and since it is easy to determine the dispersion and location of the flow the filter can be designed to maximize removal based on that flow.
 The random filter does spread out the water well; however, it is nearly impossible to model and can create anoxic zones which would limit nutrient removal.

 ## Future Work
 This semesters accomplishments were mostly in the hydraulics of the system.
 Tasks for future teams should include two main components: biological growth and scaling.
 The current prototype is very different from traditional filters and it is unknown how a biofilm will grow on it.
 One important parameter about growth to consider in this design is sloughing.
 One possible issue is the biofilm that sloughs off also takes all the biofilm on the string below it off.
 Another task is to determine if the biofilm should be grown just based on what is in the wastewater or if it should be seeded.
 If it is to be seeded, the future team should determine what the best culture is for nutrient removal.
 Once the team has both a proof of hydraulic concept and biological concept, they can move on to scaling.
 The team must consider how this will be assembled at a large scale.
 Each side where there is overflow must be completely level.
 To scale up to a plant size this would cover about an entire classroom.
 This is a lot of strings and assembly could prove too difficult.
 Once a scaled design is complete, a small-scale test at the Ithaca WWTP can prove that is can remove nutrients before it is deployed in Honduras.

 ## Bibliography